 Weight training for distance swimmers can be very beneficial.
-Exercises used may not necessarily differ from those of sprint swimmers, but the reps ranges and weight used will.
+The dryland exercises used may not necessarily differ from those of sprint swimmers, but the rep ranges and weight used will.
 Weight training for distance swimmers can help to strengthen major muscle groups and increase muscular strength and endurance in the water.

 Keep in mind, weight training definitely can help and can be a great tool to further enhance your swimming performance, but swimming technique is always number one priority so make sure to nail your technique first.
 Consider checking out my article on the 7 steps to perfect distance swimming technique.

 With all that said, I am going to give you a list of weight training exercises that you should focus on to develop a solid base of maximal strength over the coming months and years.

 The following list of weight training exercises can be done by distance swimmers, middle-distance swimmers, and even sprint swimmers.
 The point isn’t about what class you fall into, the point is about improving maximal strength in and outside of the pool.

 These exercises are compound exercises, meaning they focus on training more than one muscle group at a time.
 This is good for swimmers since swimming requires most of the body’s muscles to fire at the same time for optimal speed in the pool.